SeongKu-Kang/IR-RRD_INS21/README.md

 We also provide the training log and the learning curves of the proposed method.
 You can find them in /logs folder and the attached jupyter notebook.

+Please note that the proposed IR method is for transferring knowledge from model's predictions.
+Topology Distillation (KDD'21), which is a follow-up study of DE and transfers the latent knowledge, is available in https://github.com/SeongKu-Kang/Topology_Distillation_KDD21.¶